zetashift/bioinformatics_algorithms/chapter1.md

 `Input`: A string *Text* `Output`: A hidden message in *Text*

 Sadly, this is still not a clearly stated **computational** problem.
-A
-\"hidden message\" is not defined precisely.
+A “hidden message” is not defined precisely.

 # Counting words

-We can try to decipher the message in *ori* by trying to find any surprisingly frequent \"words\".
+We can try to decipher the message in *ori* by trying to find any surprisingly frequent “words”.
 For various biological processes, certain nucleotide strings often appear surprisingly in various biological processes.
 This is often because certain proteins can only bind to DNA if a specific string of nucleotides is present, and if there